Scalious/ScalBotPublic/readme.txt

 On startup Errors:
 WARNING    - discord.client : PyNaCl is not installed, voice will NOT be supported
-Error: 'users.txt' contains invalid JSON.
-Error: 'users.txt' contains invalid JSON.
+Error: 'users.txt' contains invalid JSON. - occurs when users.txt is not created Reloading any file with a tasks.loop will cause repeat issues

-When restarting the bot the users.txt file does not correctly update the user information and creates a duplicate.
-This means user data is lost upon restart.
--the bot otherwise functions